 Evora's Cathedral

 The largest Cathedral in Portugal dominates the town.
-It is a 12th-century gothic church with two asymmetrical towers, housing a Sacred Art Museum.
-Inside the cathedral, there is a rare dome, a high baroque alter, and the oldest organ still in use in Portugal.
+It is a 12th-century Gothic church with two asymmetrical towers, housing a Sacred Art Museum.
+Inside the cathedral is a rare dome, a high baroque altar, and the oldest organ still used in Portugal.

 -